 The following content is backed up using iCloud Backup:

 Photos and videos on a user’s devices.
-Note that if a user turns on iCloud Photos in iOS 8.1 or later, iPadOS 13.1 or later, or OS X 10.10.3 or later, their photos and videos are already stored in iCloud, so they aren’t included in the user’s iCloud Backup.
+Note that if a user turns on iCloud Photos in iOS 8.1, iPadOS 13.1, or OS X 10.10.3, or later, their photos and videos are already stored in iCloud, so they aren’t included in the user’s iCloud Backup.

 Contacts, calendar events, reminders, and notes